TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 socialImage: "../../sam-task.jpeg"
 ---

 I work on the Emerging Technology and Incubation team at Cloudflare.
 We ship the future that we think our customers will need months and years from now.
+I get to help solve a fun range of problems as the VP, Strategic Advisor & Chief of Staff.

 I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) [product line](https://blog.cloudflare.com/cloudflare-one-one-year-later/) at Cloudflare as the VP of Product.